open-contracting/ocds-extensions-translations/LEGACY.md

 ### Merge the compendia in the working directory

-1. Change into the working directory
+1. Change to the working directory
 1. Run:

 ```